elisoncrum/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 }
 ```

-> A query returning one match for multiple records
+> A query for two individuals returning one match for each individual

 ```json
 {